skalarproduktraum/phd-thesis/chapters/track2track.md

 In case of regular, glasses-mounted eye trackers, _Pupil_ offers an integrated calibration procedure, while for HMD-based settings, we need to create our own calibration routine.
 Our custom calibration routine works as follows:

- 1. we show the user a single highlighted point located on a circle in the center of the screen, the user is instructed to follow the highlighted point with his eyes,
+ 1. we show the user a single highlighted point located on a circle in the center of the screen, the user is instructed to follow the highlighted point with her eyes,
  2. after acquiring enough samples for calibration, the screen space position of the calibration point is sent to Pupil,
  3. the next, randomly selected point out of a set of 10 equidistant points on the circle is shown to the user,
  4. after all 10 points have been gazed at by the user, Pupil's calibration routine will try to construct a correspondence between the gaze vectors of both eyes and the screen-space coordinates submitted,